GuangxiangZhu/GEM/README.md

 * Input file

     File of Hi-C map: A N × N (N is the number of genomic loci) symmetric matrix separated by the table delimiter.
 The elements of it represent interaction frequencies of the Hi-C map.
-Example: X.txt.
+Example: HiC.txt.

     File of genomic loci: A N × 1 matrix separated by the table delimiter.
 The elements of it represent the sequence position of the genomic loci.
 Example: loci.txt.

-	The example files (X.txt and loci.txt) contain normalized the Hi-C map and the genomic loci of chromosome 14 for 1Mb bins, which are derived from Yaffe et al. (http://compgenomics.weizmann.ac.il/tanay/?page_id=283).
+	The example files (HiC.txt and loci.txt) contain normalized the Hi-C map and the genomic loci of chromosome 14 for 1Mb bins, which are derived from Yaffe et al. (http://compgenomics.weizmann.ac.il/tanay/?page_id=283).

 * Output information